Simpson Tide: Production

-"Simpson Tide" was one of two season nine episodes that was executive produced by Al Jean and Mike Reiss, who together were the showrunners for the third and fourth seasons.
-Although Jean would later return to run the show the following season, it was the last episode for which Reiss received an executive producer credit.
+"Simpson Tide" was one of two season nine episodes that was executive produced by Al Jean and Mike Reiss, both of whom were the showrunners for the third and fourth seasons.
+Although Jean would later return to run the show from season 13, it was the last episode for which Reiss received an executive producer credit.
 Joshua Sternin and Jennifer Ventimilia, the episode writers, were working on Jean and Reiss's show The Critic at the time, and pitched an episode where Homer joins the Naval Reserve.
-Although the episode is partly based on the film Crimson Tide, the original episode pitch was made before the film was released.
-After the release of the film, the writers decided to start incorporating things from the movie in the script.
+Although the episode is partially based on the 1995 film Crimson Tide, the original pitch was made before the film was released.
+After the release of the film, the writers decided to start incorporating elements from the movie in the script.
 In the original draft, Bart sneaked on board the submarine with Homer.
 They were trying to do it "for the comedy of it", but could not get the draft to work, so it was cut.
-It was difficult for them to figure out how to get the captain off of the sub and they eventually decided to have him shot out of the torpedo tube, which in the DVD commentary, Al Jean says that Steiger claimed that he really did get stuck in a torpedo tube once.
+It was difficult for them to figure out how to get the captain off of the sub, but they eventually decided to have him shot out of the torpedo tube.
+In the DVD commentary, Al Jean says that Steiger claimed that he really did get stuck in a torpedo tube once, but this plot device was not related to his experience.

-The Navy drill instructor, along with the announcer to "Exploitation Theater", was voiced by Michael Carrington, who had written the season four episode "Homer's Triple Bypass" and previously voiced Sideshow Raheem.
+The Navy drill instructor, along with the announcer to "Exploitation Theater", was voiced by Michael Carrington, who had written the season four episode "Homer's Triple Bypass" and voiced Sideshow Raheem in "I Love Lisa" that same season.
 Bob Denver voices himself in the episode and was directed by Mike Reiss.
 Rod Steiger guest stars as the captain and was directed by Al Jean.